MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 The following features do not work in this preview version:

-- Automatic classification
+- Automatic and recommended classification

-- Support for multiple languages

 - The Azure Information Protection viewer

 - File Explorer, right-click actions

-- PowerShell and the scanner
+- PowerShell commands and the scanner

+- Support for languages other than English

 ## Instructions